 Large courses that are heavy on writing or group work that take longer periods of time to grade are good candidates for a manual posting policy.
 Courses that feature a lot of quizzes and small, quick-to-grade assignments are better suited for an automatic posting policy.
 Note that, by their nature, quizzes return a score upon completion.
-Also, some exam security functions may conflict with a manual posting policy.

 We recommend setting a course-wide grade posting policy based on what is best for the majority of your assignments, and then make specific changes on individual assignments that you want to behave differently.
 This article covers how to work with Grade Posting policies at both the course level and at the assignment level:

 - Setting a course-wide Grade Posting Policy to Manually Post Grades

 - Important things to note about using the Manually Post Grades policy

 - Setting a Grade Posting Policy for a specific assignment

 - Posting grades when using Manually Post Grades policy